 First-year and transfer student-athletes are also required to have documentation of their sickle cell trait status.
 The NCAA recommends and Hope College requires documentation of sickle cell trait status prior to participation.
 The results of this test only need to be documented initially before the student-athletes first season of participation.
 This test result can be obtained during the PPE with your provider.
 Documentation of the sickle cell test results should be emailed to firstname.lastname@example.org, making sure to include the athlete’s name and the sport(s) they will be competing in at Hope.
 If sickle cell trait status is unable to be obtained prior to arriving on campus, a simple test can be provided to you when you report to campus for preseason at the cost of $20.

 In addition to a student-athlete’s primary insurance, Hope College athletics provides secondary insurance through BMI, Benefits for injuries directly related to participation in intercollegiate athletics.
 In accordance with NCAA regulations, off-season injuries incurred during the season which are not directly related to in-season competition or supervised practice such as conditioning class, intramural competitions, unsupervised weight training or routine medical care (including dental or eye care) are not covered through this plan.

 Medications And Medical Conditions

-If you have been diagnosed with a medical condition which requires prescription medication you are required by Hope College and the NCAA to provide a copy of your prescription, complete with physician’s office name/signature, medication name, and dose.
+If you have been diagnosed with a medical condition that requires prescription medication you are required by Hope College and the NCAA to provide a copy of your prescription, complete with physician’s office name/signature, medication name, and dose.
 This needs to be submitted to your Hope medical file prior to your pre-participation exam.
 Some substances are banned by the NCAA (i.e. ADHD or ADD medication) and in the event of drug testing your prescription needs to be on file in order for a medical exemption application to be filed on your behalf with the NCAA, preventing any sanctions affecting your participation status.